-As previously discussed here, Epicurus doesn’t think that there are any positive pleasures.
-What he calls pleasure is just the absence of pain.
-If we can reach a state of mind where all pain is totally absent, then this we can call happiness.
+But what does this mean?
+As previously discussed here, Epicurus does not think that there are any positive pleasures.
+What Epicurus calls pleasure is just the absence of pain.
+If we can reach a state of mind where all pain is totally absent, then we call state ‘happiness’.

 Note that here Epicurus does not refer only to bodily pain, like a tooth-ache or such.
 “Pain” for him is every sensation that is negative, and that distracts us from being at peace.
 This can be a tooth-ache, but it can also just be hunger, thirst, the feeling of being tired.
 It can also mean anxiety: if I am afraid of losing my job, for instance, or afraid of a medical examination that is going to take place tomorrow.
 These are all causes of “pain.”